 Cheekwood Holiday Lights

-From December 6 – 24, one million lights beautifully placed throughout Cheekwood Gardens, Nashville’s spectacular botanic garden, cast an unforgettable glow.
+In December, one million lights beautifully placed throughout Cheekwood Gardens, Nashville’s spectacular botanic garden, cast an unforgettable glow.
 Bundle up for a gorgeous 1-mile winter stroll through elegant displays on a multi-sensory journey through dazzling lights and views.
 Throughout the grounds, live reindeer, carolers and S’more pits create an evening to remember.
-Get there in the fun holiday spirit of a music-filled ride aboard the Old Town Trolley shuttle.

 Franklin Christmas Lights

-Thanksgiving Day through December 27, from 4:30 pm to 10 pm, drive south to Old Charlotte Pike in the community of Franklin and along Sparrow Street in nearby Spring Hill to see magical light displays dancing to synchronized music.
+Thanksgiving Day through Christmas, drive south to Old Charlotte Pike in the community of Franklin and along Sparrow Street in nearby Spring Hill to see magical light displays dancing to synchronized music.

 Sunnyside Drive Christmas Lights Display

 From Thanksgiving Day to New Year, homes in Brentwood on Sunnyside Drive go all out by putting on a show every holiday evening.
 Park and walk for a special neighborly experience of Christmas lights and favorite holiday figures.
-Santa takes a break from his Christmas preparations to make an appearance every evening during Christmas week (Dec 17 through Dec 23!
+Santa takes a break from his Christmas preparations to make an appearance every evening during Christmas week.

 Festival of Lights